gnzlbg/static_vector/README.md

-proposes a new type, `small_vector<T, N, Allocator>`, which is essentially a `std::vector<T, Allocator>` that performs a Small Vector Optimization for up to `N` elements, and then, depending on the `Allocator`, might fall-back to heap allocations, or do something else.
+proposes a new type, `small_vector<T, N, Allocator>`, which is essentially a `std::vector<T, Allocator>` that performs a Small Vector Optimization for up to `N` elements, and then, depending on the `Allocator`, might fall-back to heap allocations, or do something else (like `throw`, `assert`, `terminate`, introduce undefined behavior...).

 This small vector type is part of [Boost][boostsmallvector], [LLVM][llvmsmallvector], [EASTL][eastl], and [Folly][folly].
-Most of these libraries special case `small_vector` for the case in which _only_ inline storage is desired.
+Most of these libraries special case `small_vector` for the case in which _only_ embedded storage is desired.
 This result in a type with slightly different but noticeable semantics (in the spirit of `vector<bool>`).
 The only library that offers it as a completely different type is Boost.Container.

-The main difference between `small_vector` and `inline_vector` is:
+The main difference between `small_vector` and `embedded_vector` is:

-- `small_vector` uses inline storage up-to `N` elements, and then falls back to `Allocator`, while `inline_vector` _only_ provides inline storage.
+- `small_vector` uses embedded storage up-to `N` elements, and then falls back to `Allocator`, while `embedded_vector` _only_ provides embedded storage.

-As a consequence, for the use cases of `inline_vector`:
+As a consequence, for the use cases of `embedded_vector`:

-- `small_vector` cannot provide the same exception safety guarantees than `inline_vector` because it sometimes allocates memory, which `inline_vector` never does.
+- `small_vector` cannot provide the same exception safety guarantees than `embedded_vector` because it sometimes allocates memory, which `embedded_vector` never does.

-- `small_vector` cannot provide the same reliability than `inline_vector`,
+- `small_vector` cannot provide the same reliability than `embedded_vector`,
-  because the algorithmic complexity of `small_vector` operations like move construction/assignment depends on whether the elements are allocated on the heap (swap pointer and size) or inline (must always copy the elements).
+  because the algorithmic complexity of `small_vector` operations like move construction/assignment depends on whether the elements are allocated on the heap (swap pointer and size) or embedded within the vector object itself (must always copy the elements).

-- `small_vector` cannot be as efficient as `inline_vector`.
-It must discriminate between the different storage locations of its elements (inline or with the allocator).
+- `small_vector` cannot be as efficient as `embedded_vector`.
+It must discriminate between the different storage location of its elements (embedded within the vector object or owned by the   allocator).
 A part of its methods must, at run-time, branch to a different code-path depending on the active storage scheme.

-The only way to fix `small_vector` would be to special case it for `Allocator::max_size() == 0` (which isn't constexpr), and to provide an API that has different complexity and exception-safety guarantees than `small_vector`s with `Allocator::max_size() > 0`.
+The only way to fix `small_vector` would be to special case it for `Allocator::max_size() == 0` (which isn't constexpr), and to provide an API that has different complexity and exception-safety guarantees than `small_vector`'s with `Allocator::max_size() > 0`.

-That is, to make `small_vector` competitive in those situations in which `inline_vector` is required is to special case `small_vector` for a particular allocator type and in that case provide an `inline_vector` implementation (with slightly different semantics).
+That is, to make `small_vector` competitive in those situations in which `embedded_vector` is required is to special case `small_vector` for a particular allocator type and in that case provide an `embedded_vector` implementation (with slightly different semantics).

-### Should we special case `small_vector` for inline-storage-only like EASTL and Folly do?
+### Should we special case `small_vector` for embedded-storage-only like EASTL and Folly do?

-The types `inline_vector` and `small_vector` have different algorithmic complexity and exception-safety guarantees.
+The types `embedded_vector` and `small_vector` have different algorithmic complexity and exception-safety guarantees.
 They solve different problems and should be different types.

 ## Existing practice

-There are at least 3 widely used implementations of `inline_vector`.
+There are at least 3 widely used implementations of `embedded_vector`.

 This proposal is strongly inspired by Boost.Container, which offers [`boost::container::static_vector<T, Capacity>` (1.59)][boost_static_vector], and, as a different type, also offers `boost::container::small_vector<T, N, Allocator>` as well.

-The other two libraries that implement `inline_vector` are [Folly][folly] and [EASTL][eastl].
+The other two libraries that implement `embedded_vector` are [Folly][folly] and [EASTL][eastl].
 Both of these libraries implement it as a special case of `small_vector` (which in both of these libraries has 4 template parameters).

 EASTL `small_vector` is called `fixed_vector<T, N,
-hasAllocator,OverflowAllocator>` and uses a boolean template parameter to indicate if the only storage mode available is inline storage.
+hasAllocator, OverflowAllocator>` and uses a boolean template parameter to indicate if the only storage mode available is embedded storage.
 The [design documents of EASTL][eastldesign] seem to predate this special casing since they actually argue against it: